tsalvo/openfpga-uxn/README.md

 - 15.2424 MHz CPU
 - 64KB Main RAM, 2x 256B Stack RAM, 256B Device RAM (per Uxn spec)

-## Known issue on Analogue OS 2.0
+## Known issue on Analogue OS 2.0 (Fixed in 2.1)

 If you see a black screen after loading a ROM, the ROM is likely actually still running.
 Sometimes you need to open _Core Settings_ -> _Display Mode_, and re-select a display mode, to see video output.
-I'm still trying to find out if this is purely on Analogue's end, or something that I can address.
-Perhaps it will be fixed in a future Analogue OS update.
+This was a bug on Analogue's end.

 ## Limitations

 Most Uxn ROMs won't work yet.
 ROMs may need to be padded with additional empty bytes (0x00) to be an even multiple of 4 bytes.
-Most device features aren't implemented, and only single-pixel drawing and fills are implemented (*no sprites yet*!)
+Most Uxn device features aren't implemented.

 No audio

-No input controls
+The display may look flickery for some ROMs unless Frame Blending is enabled for in the Display Mode settings.

 The speed is also very slow.
 I'm still working on that :-)

 ## Test ROMs

-I added some test ROMs into the `dist/assets` folder that are working / partially working.
+I added some test ROMs into the `dist/assets` folder.
 Some of these are slightly modified examples from the [Uxn Chibicc fork](https://github.com/lynn/chibicc) example code:

 - `bounce_256_240.rom` - bouncing square demo
 - `fill_test_256_240.rom` - draws a pattern of fills from bottom-right and then top-left